In order for ExactMetrics to work seamlessly, several permissions are granted by users during the standard oAuth flow.

 This permission is used by ExactMetrics to retrieve analytics so we can create custom reporting dashboards inside WordPress.

 At ExactMetrics, we pride ourselves in making the integration between Google Analytics and WordPress as seamless as possible.
 We ask for the edit permission so we can easily sync Google Analytics settings when enabled from ExactMetrics such as “Turn On eCommerce Tracking” or “Add UserID view” when that feature is enabled.
-We also ask for readonly/manage/delete user access so our users can 1 click add our support team to a Google Analytics property if needed in support (and remove afterwards).

 For users new to Google Analytics, the provision access allows you to easily make a GA account in Google’s oAuth flow as part of their Google Analytics Provision API.